 What Is Nonprofit Accounting?

-Nonprofit accounting is the way a nonprofit’s business transactions are recorded and reported.
+Nonprofit accounting, also known as fundraising accounting, is the way a nonprofit’s business transactions are recorded and reported.
 Accounting for nonprofits differs from traditional accounting in that a nonprofit has no ownership interests, has a purpose other than to earn a profit, and receives large contributions from supporters that do not expect a financial return on their investment.

 For these reasons, nonprofits operate in a way that traditional for-profit organizations do not.
 For example, instead of equity, nonprofits record net assets in their balance sheet.
 Nonprofits do not have investors, making equity irrelevant.
 Nonprofit accounting also requires organizations to classify their net assets as being either with or without donor restrictions or with specific instructions on how the assets are to be used.
 Additionally, unlike for-profit companies, nonprofits run various programs that are all accounted for separately.